Free-coin/free-coin-wallet/README.md

 Spits out the MD5 checksums of distributables.

-It expects installer/zip files to be in the generated folders e.g. `dist_mist/release`
+It expects installer/zip files to be in the generated folders e.g. `dist_Free Coin Wallet/release`

     $ gulp checksums [--wallet]